The Faculty and Administration Staff of The American Dance Institute

 Margaret Kenrick

-She has been a health and biology professor and bench scientist for many years in the Northern California bay area while supporting the development of performing arts communities for youth.
+She has been a health and biology professor and bench scientist for many years in the Northern California Bay Area while supporting the development of performing arts communities for youth.

 Read More